curi0sity-sys/mattijs.id/README.md

                This will live on a completely hardend Ubuntu linux os that can only run the given compiler project. everything else is hard shut down for hetzner in this case.
-               The DNS lives on clouddlare, and it'll be hosted on 3 sizeable k8s machiens which will form a k8s cluster.
+               The DNS lives on clouddlare, for now It'll live on a single simple hosting.nl vps which I'll buy.
+Later we'll need sticky sessions for k8s delivery.
-               It'll need sticky sessions and a small cleanup of the github repo considering there's now 2 github repo's.

-               Also a small manual on how to keep it updated.
-I'm guessing a yaourt -Syua should do?
         </li>
     </ul>
   </li>